sdrendall/readme_test/README.md

 pip install -r requirements.txt
 ```

-You can test your build with the following:
+You can test your build with `pytest`:
 ```
-python -m unittest discover -s . -p '*_test.py'
+pytest
 ```

 ## API Docs